nlcol3gon3/bounce/README.md

 ---

 ## *Acknowledgments*
 - This project uses the Pygame library for creating animations.

-- Special thanks to the group 6 ICS 3A members who collaborated to make this project possible!
+---
+Enjoy playing Bounce and have fun exploring its challenging levels!

 ---